AM2i9/TurtleBot/README.md

 The following are slash commands:
 - `/help`: Show a message similar to the **Syntax** section above, detailing how to use the bot
 - `/draw <code>`: The command to run your script.

+---

+### Dev things:
+To run the bot, there must be two enviroment variables set.
+- `TOKEN`: The bot token
+- `LOG_PATH`: A path to the directory in which to store the log file